 As one of the versatile and convenient fruits for snacking and cooking, blueberries top the list of nutrient-rich blue foods.

 2. Concord Grapes

-While there may be a bit of debate if concord grapes are purple or blue, they are worthy of the blue food list for their many antioxidants and immunity-boosting properties.
+While there may be a bit of debate if concord grapes are purple or blue, they are worthy of the blue fruits and vegetables list for their many antioxidants and immunity-boosting properties.
 They are one of the most universally popular foods, and for good reason — grapes are delicious on their own or in juices and jams.
-They also make for great snacks; you can check out our tip for turning grapes into an easy dessert in our recent healthy Halloween swaps article (it's swap #12).
+They also make for great snacks; you can check out our tip for turning grapes into an easy dessert in our recent healthy Halloween swaps article (it’s swap #12).

 Even more importantly, studies show that drinking concord grape juice can lead to better brain health, including improvements in memory, cognition, and overall mood.

 Keep in mind that grapes are listed on the Environmental Working Group’s Dirty Dozen list of the most pesticide contaminated fruits and vegetables.
 For this reason, you should prioritize purchasing organic grapes when possible and, as with any produce, ensure that you’re washing them thoroughly before eating to minimize your exposure.